elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-10-20-cs3103-lecture-10-multimedia-protocols-and-sip-for-voip.md

 > RTP also uses a companion protocol RTCP which enables the sender to monitor hte netowrk condition and react
 ![CS3103-10-8.PNG]({{site.baseurl}}/img/CS3103-10-8.PNG)

 # SIP
+Application layer control protocol for creating modifying and terminating session with one or more participants

+- Voice
+- Video
+- Instant message

+Follows http

 ## VOip with SIP
 - Session initiation protcol: APplication layer signalling protocl for creating mdofiying and terminating session with one or more participants.